imPrathamDev/remix-markdown-blog/blogs/react-hooks-blog-post.md

 date: "2023-09-16"
 slug: "mastering-react-hooks"
 description: "Learn how to use React's useState and useEffect hooks to manage state and side effects in your functional components."
-auther: "Jane Doe"
+author: "Jane Doe"
 categories:
   - "React"
   - "JavaScript"
   - "Web Development"
 thumbnail: "/public/react-hooks.png"
 ---